 History teachers can earn a healthy salary, says the U.S. Bureau of Labor Statistics.
-They cite a median annual salary of $74,590, with the highest 10% of history teachers in the postsecondary arena making over $134,000 annually.
-They also have good news about job growth for this discipline of teachers, citing a 11% job growth through 2028, which is faster than average for all careers combined.
+They cite a median annual salary of $65,930, with the highest 10% of history teachers in the high school arena making $96,660 annually.
+They also have good news about job growth for this discipline of teacher, citing a 4% job growth through 2029, which is on average for all careers combined.

 What States Hire the Most History Teachers?